positively-charged/bcc/doc/details.md

 --

 World and global variables can be declared inside a script (or a function).
-It's the same thing as declaring the variable outside the script, except that the name of the variable will not be visible to code outside the script.
+It is the same thing as declaring the variable outside the script, except that the name of the variable will not be visible to code outside the script.

 ```
-script "DeathCount" death {
+script "DeathCounter" death {
    global int 1:deaths;
    ++deaths;
 }